-1. Place the soil into the tin until it reaches 2 thirds of the way up to the rim.
+1. Place the soil into the tin until it reaches 2/3rd of the way up to the rim.
 Alternatively you can fold a piece of kitchen roll in half twice and place this at the bottom of the tin.

 3. Gently water until the soil or kitchen roll is nicely moist.
-If you've used soil then sprinkle a very fine layer over the top of the seeds until they can no longer be seen.
+If you've used soil then sprinkle a very fine layer over the top of the seeds so they are lightly buried.

-5. Keep the cress moist and do not allow it to try out on the windowsill.
+5. Keep the cress moist.
+Don't allow it to dry out on the windowsill.

-As with all our recycling guides there's a serious message so please make sure that our tubs and tins never end their life on a landfill site and are used to their full potential.
+As with all our recycling guides there's a serious message about the amount of waste we throwaway in the UK?
+We want to provide you with as many ideas as possible to try and ensure that are jars and tins never end their life on a landfill site